N0stalgiaUltra/N0stalgiaUltra/README.md

 ### Hello there!/Olá!👋
 Hi!
-My name is Vinicius Santos, i´m 25 years old and cursing Computer Science in Centro Federal de Educação Tecnologica Celso Suckow da Fonseca, also known as CEFET/RJ.
+My name is Vinicius Santos, I´m 25 years old and studying Computer Science in Centro Federal de Educação Tecnologica Celso Suckow da Fonseca, also known as CEFET/RJ.
-Searching for new experiences as developer
+My goal is to become a better professional, always living and leaning and land a new job experience as mobile developer

 <!--
 **N0stalgiaUltra/N0stalgiaUltra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-## Portfolio (with some downloadble games!)
+## Old Portfolio (New portfolio coming soon ✨)
 https://n0stalgia-ultra.itch.io/

 ## Knowledge:
+### Mobile Development:
+- Kotlin
+- Android (Architecture, Android Studio)
+- Jetpack Compose

+### Game Development:
-- C# (for unity)
+- C#
 - Unity

+### Other
 - Git
 - Java
 - Python